 Our botanical purchasers visit major suppliers around the world annually to procure ingredients and to assure quality by observing production methods and providing product specifications.
 Many ingredients are presently grown in countries where labor-intensive cultivation is possible, and where we often must educate the growers about product standards.
-We perform laboratory analysis on incoming ingredient shipments for the purpose of assuring that they meet our quality standards and those of the U.S. Food and Drug Administration.
+We perform laboratory analysis on incoming ingredient shipments for the purpose of assuring that they meet our quality standards and those of the U.S. Food and Drug Administration and the California Organic Foods Act of 1990.

-Our ability to ensure a continuing supply of ingredients at competitive prices depends on many factors beyond our control, such as foreign political situations, embargoes, changes in international and world economic conditions, currency fluctuations and unfavorable climatic conditions.
+Our ability to ensure a continuing supply of ingredients at competitive prices depends on many factors beyond our control, such as foreign political situations, embargoes, changes in international and world economic conditions, currency fluctuations forecasting adequate need of seasonal raw material ingredients and unfavorable climatic conditions.
 We take steps and will continue to take steps intended to lessen the risk of an interruption of botanical supplies, including identification of alternative sources and maintenance of appropriate inventory levels.
-We have, in the past, maintained sufficient supplies for its ongoing operations.
+We have, in the past, maintained sufficient supplies for our ongoing operations.

-Our failure to maintain its relationships with its existing suppliers or find new suppliers, observe production standards for its foreign procured products or continue its supply of botanicals from foreign sources could harm our business.
+Our failure to maintain relationships with our existing suppliers or find new suppliers, observe production standards for our foreign procured products or continue our supply of botanicals from foreign sources could harm our business.